Resource management commands

 Import command

-Notice: please make sure that you have installed the latest versions of the optimization packs before starting the import: this way, the import procedure will bind the studies to the latest optimization packs version (i.e., the installed ones) instead of importing the (possibly) old ones from the source system.
+Before starting the import, please ensure that you have installed the latest versions of the optimization packs.
+This ensures that the import procedure will bind the studies to the latest optimization pack versions (i.e. the installed ones) instead of importing potentially outdated ones from the source system.

 Use the following command to import a study into an existing Akamas instance: